indeni/cloudrail-run-ga/README.md

 ```

 To see an example of how to use this action in a workflow, please take a look at https://github.com/indeni/cloudrail-demo/blob/master/.github/workflows/cloudrail-demo.yml

+# Output

+By default, this action will output in SARIF format, which is supported by GitHub, to list the security violations found by Cloudrail.